 #1 Start By Hiring Right Employees

-The very first step in improving you employee retention rate is to select the right employees.
+The very first step in improving you employee retention rate is to select quality employees.
 It is important to vet each job candidate carefully.
 Look at how well they will fit in with the company culture.
 But, don’t stop there.
 Perform background checks on potential employees.
 Although it will cost, you’ll get your investment back by helping you hire quality candidates.

 #2 Offer Competitive Pay